itversity/mastering-airflow/02_key_concepts_of_airflow.md

 ## Airflow Variables

 Let us get an overview of Airflow Variables.
-* Airflow Variables are primarily used to define reusable settings across tasks with in a DAG or across multiple DAGs.
+* Airflow Variables are primarily used to define reusable application level settings across tasks with in a DAG or across multiple DAGs.
 * We can define variables using Web UI or CLI.
 * Let us define Airflow Variable using Airflow Web UI and understand how to access it using Airflow APIs.
   * Key: **SOURCE_BASE_DIR**